madulika-prabu/TNSDC-Generative-AI/README.md

 ## Overview
 This project aims to classify emotions based on textual data using machine learning techniques.
 It involves preprocessing text data, training various classifiers, and evaluating their performance.

+## Abstract
+This project aims to develop a robust machine learning model for emotion detection based on textual data.
+Leveraging natural language processing techniques, the dataset is preprocessed to clean, tokenize, and convert text into numerical features using TF-IDF vectorization.
+Various machine learning algorithms are trained on the preprocessed data, including Random Forest Classifier, Support Vector Machine, Multinomial Naive Bayes Classifier, Gradient Boosting Classifier, and Logistic Regression Classifier.
+Evaluation metrics such as accuracy, precision, recall, and F1-score are utilized to assess model performance.
+Additionally, exploratory data analysis techniques are employed to gain insights into the dataset, with visualizations such as word clouds and TF-IDF score distributions aiding in understanding the text data's structure and characteristics.
+Through this project, the goal is to provide a reliable solution for emotion classification, with potential applications in sentiment analysis, customer feedback analysis, and mental health assessment.

 ## Dataset
 The dataset used in this project contains textual data along with corresponding emotion labels.
 It consists of 839555 samples with 6 features.
 Download the dataset from https://www.kaggle.com/datasets/simaanjali/emotion-analysis-based-on-text